ericlumsden/ericlumsden.github.io/blog/Blog_Generator_07172020.md

 The styles sheet and all other pages of the website are placed in the folder directly upstream in the hierarchy, so the links to them must be prefaced with a call to that upstream folder (`../`).

 That's it.
 This script sits in my blog directory in my website repository.
-Now, whenever I create a new blog post with markdown and want to turn translate it to html, I simply navigate to the blog directory and call the program in my terminal using perl.
+Now, whenever I create a new blog post with markdown and want to translate it to html, I simply navigate to the blog directory and call the program in my terminal using perl.

 ```console
 ~/website/blog$ perl blog_generator.pl